Homepage Hero

 SWC Registration Open House

-Spring 2024 Classes Begin
+Fall 2024 Classes Begin

-Martin Luther King Day – College Closed
+Labor Day โ€“ College Closed

-Last Day to Drop Classes
+Last Day to Add or Drop Classes

 End of 1st Half of the Semester

-Mid-Terms Grades Due
+Mid-Term Grades Due

-Summer/Fall 2024 Registration Opens Continuing Students
+Spring 2025 Registration Opens Continuing Students

-Summer/Fall 2024 Registration Opens New/Returning Students
+Spring 2025 Registration Opens New/Returning Students

 Last Day to Withdraw